ManojManu9886/vanity-plates/README.md

 4. “No periods, spaces, or punctuation marks are allowed.”

-In plates.py, implemented a program that prompts the user for a vanity plate and then output Valid if meets all of the requirements or Invalid if it does not.
+In plates.py, I implemented a program that prompts the user for a vanity plate and then output Valid if meets all of the requirements or Invalid if it does not.
 Assuming that any letters in the user’s input will be uppercase.
-Structure your program per the below, wherein is_valid returns True if s meets all requirements and False if it does not.
-Assume that s will be a str.
+Structured by program per the below, wherein is_valid returns True if s meets all requirements and False if it does not.
+Assumed that s will be a str.